Yandex Cloud

 import java.util.function.Function;

-// Function does not have both parameter types specified
+// Function has neither parameter type specified

 public class Handler implements Function {